MicrosoftDocs/cpp-docs/docs/cpp/header-files-cpp.md

 ## Include guards

-Typically, header files have an *include guard* such as #pragma once to ensure that they are not inserted multiple times into a single .cpp file.
+Typically, header files have an *include guard* or a **#pragma once** directive to ensure that they are not inserted multiple times into a single .cpp file.

+// my_class.h
+#ifndef MY_CLASS_H // include guard
+#define MY_CLASS_H

+namespace N
+{
+    class my_class
+    {
+    public:
+        void do_something();
+    };

+}

+#endif /* MY_CLASS_H */

 ## What to put in a header file

-Because a header file might potentially be included by multiple files, it cannot contain some kinds of definitions because that could produce multiple definitions of the same name.
+Because a header file might potentially be included by multiple files, it cannot contain definitions that might produce multiple definitions of the same name.
 The following are not allowed, or are considered very bad practice:

 - built-in type definitions at namespace or global scope
 - non-inline function definitions